boredland/spreadchroot/README.rst

 The images are 2.5Gb large, leaving you a workspace of ~1Gb.
 If you want to resize that, refer to this tutorial : http://softwarebakery.com/shrinking-images-on-linux or change the imagesize parameter in the build.sh.
 Keep in mind, that fat32 only supports files up to 4Gb.
-You are better of using a sd-card For spreadchroot.
-I'll explain that in a future wiki-update.
+Current versions will bind a folder "Spreads" on your internal or external SD-card as "scans"-Folder, so a minimal image will be sufficient.
+The wiki will be updatet in the next days to keep up with those changes.

 Build Requirements
 ==================